 Experimentation with alcohol, drugs, and sex doesn’t take place on weekend nights.
 The riskiest hours are between 3 and 6 P.M. on school days.
 Kids are often unsupervised because both parents work.
 They frequently visit friends’ houses with no adult present.

 Be proactive.
 If you can’t supervise your teens after school, make sure they’re involved in sports, arts, community service or other activities that are supervised by adults.
 Keep tabs on where they are and what they’re doing at all times.

-Most boys on medication for ADHD do not need to change medication as they enter puberty.
+Most boys on ADHD medication do not need to change medication as they enter puberty.
 Even significant weight increases may not warrant an increased dose.
 If the dose used earlier in life still works, don’t change it.

-The good news is that about half of ADHD kids improve significantly after puberty.
+The good news is that about half of kids with ADHD improve significantly after puberty.
 Many no longer need medication.
 The rest will probably need medication through adolescence and possibly into adulthood.

 On balance, most boys with ADHD pass through adolescence with no more difficulty than others.
 Becoming a couch potato is not a disorder.
 However, seek professional advise if your son seems unusually sad, withdrawn, angry, or anxious.
 Don’t wait for a problem to escalate into a crisis.
 Even if your concerns are unfounded, it’s better to discuss them with a mental health professional than to wish you had acted sooner.